Get insider access

 If you want something a little easier on the wallet, check out the OM SYSTEM OM-5.
 A Micro Four Thirds (MFT) camera like this is a great choice for hikes thanks to its portable size and smaller lenses.
 The OM-5 is a well-built camera with good ergonomics for its size and a weather-sealed body that the manufacturer advertises as dustproof, splashproof, and freezeproof.

-It has some neat extra features, including computational photography modes to get higher-resolution composite images or make it easier to get long-exposure shots.
-To top it off, it has an excellent five-axis IBIS system to get steadier shots without a tripod.
+It also has some neat extra features, including computational photography modes to get higher-resolution composite images or make it easier to get long-exposure shots.
+To top it off, its five-axis IBIS system is highly effective for getting steadier shots without a tripod.
 The battery life isn't as good as on the Fujifilm X-T5, but this is still a fantastic choice for adventurous photographers who want something compact and feature-rich without spending a fortune.
-If you can find one for less, the Olympus OM-D E-M5 Mark III is the OM-5's predecessor and a great alternative with a largely identical feature set, though it uses an older processor.
+If you can find one for less, the Olympus OM-D E-M5 Mark III is the OM-5's predecessor and a great cheaper alternative with a largely identical feature set, though it uses an older processor and lacks certain features, like LiveND.

 See our review